-- The Fixed Income Issuer Callable Yield Notes Linked to the Least Performing of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index, due May 5, 2025 (the "Notes") are expected to price on April 30, 2024 and expected to issue on May 3, 2024. - · Approximate 12 month term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - A fixed coupon rate of 8.15% per annum (0.6792% per month) payable monthly, assuming the Notes have not been called. - Beginning on November 4, 2024, callable monthly at our option for an amount equal to the principal amount plus the Fixed Coupon Payment. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
-At maturity you will also receive the final Fixed Coupon Payment regardless of the performance of the Least Performing Underlying. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711BM94.
+- The Fixed Income Auto-Callable Yield Notes Linked to the Least Performing of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index, due February 24, 2026 (the "Notes") are expected to price on February 19, 2025 and expected to issue on February 24, 2025. - Approximate 12 month term if not called prior to maturity - Payments on the Notes will depend on the individual performance of the Nasdaq-100® Index, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - A fixed coupon rate of at least 8.40% per annum (at least 0.70% per month) payable monthly, assuming the Notes have not been called.
+The actual fixed coupon rate will be determined on the pricing date. - Beginning with the August 19, 2025 Call Observation Date, automatically callable monthly for an amount equal to the principal amount plus the Fixed Coupon Payment, if the closing level of each Underlying is greater than or equal to 100.00% of its Starting Value on any Call Observation Date. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 30% from its Starting Value, at maturity your investment will be subject to 1:1 downside exposure to decreases in the value of the Least Performing Underlying, with up to 100% of the principal at risk; otherwise, at maturity, you will receive the principal amount.
+At maturity you will also receive the final Fixed Coupon Payment regardless of the performance of the Least Performing Underlying. - All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance" or the "Issuer"), as issuer of the Notes, and Bank of America Corporation ("BAC" or the "Guarantor"), as guarantor of the Notes. - The Notes will not be listed on any securities exchange. - CUSIP No. 09711G2G9

-The initial estimated value of the Notes as of the pricing date is expected to be between \$924.50 and \$974.50 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is expected to be between \$938.80 and \$988.80 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-8 of this pricing supplement and "Structuring the Notes" on page PS-23 of this pricing supplement for additional information.

 There are important differences between the Notes and a conventional debt security.
-Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-8 of this pricing supplement, page PS-5 of the accompanying product supplement, page S-6 of the accompanying prospectus supplement, and page 7 of the accompanying prospectus.
+Potential purchasers of the Notes should consider the information in "Risk Factors" beginning on page PS-8 of this pricing supplement, page PS-5 of the accompanying product supplement, page PS-6 of the accompanying prospectus.